alexeyinkin/eb-1a/2-petition/README.md

 that explained the higher-level picture to me.
 I realized that I probably qualified and purchased a [$500-course](https://moovert.pro) on how to write the petition myself.
-It was vague and confusing and left me puzzled of how to actually write the thing.
+It was vague and confusing and left me puzzled about how to actually write the thing.

 After a month like that, I stumbled on [a petition by Razvan Marinescu](https://github.com/razvanmarinescu/EB1A), a Romanian-British scientist who was approved for EB-1A and published his entire petition.
-It clicked, and I then my full-time phase began.
+It clicked, and then my full-time phase began.

 Some people are readily qualified for the program.
 They don't need to present many details